-What is e-commerce testing?
+What is e-commerce application testing?

-E-commerce testing refers to the testing of an e-commerce application to prevent errors and glitches, ensuring seamless performance and thereby enhancing the customer experience.
-The key objectives of e-commerce testing include the following:
+E-commerce application testing refers to the testing of an e-commerce application to prevent errors and glitches, ensuring seamless performance and thereby enhancing the customer experience.
+The key objectives of e‑commerce application testing include the following:

 - Software reliability